 Society is becoming more sex-positive with each passing year.
 It isn’t frowned upon to talk about sex anymore and more people are visiting sites like Etsy to find bondage equipment that they can experiment with.
 Of course, not everyone is into BDSM but there is a growing interest, which is what is making these types of lingerie so popular.
 Bordelle, DTSM, Mila Krasna, and Elissa Poppy are the ones driving this new fashion trend.
 The fashion brands stunned audiences with bondage-inspired lingerie that fans couldn’t get enough of.
 Complete with strappy, skin-tight details and more than a few leather features, these leading lingerie brands served equal measures of fashion and fierceness at the trade show.

 Dita Von Teese led the pack but their looks were closely followed by stunning selections from Lise Charmel, Parfait, Maison Close, and Noblesse Oblige.
 From ruffles to lace to classic silhouettes, onlookers were stunned with the unique creations at the show.

-Body positivity is a train that cannot be stopped.
+With things like boudoir photo shoot New Orleans becoming more and more popular with women looking to give themselves a confidence boost, body positivity is a train that cannot be stopped.
 A special space was carved out to ensure that these body-positive brands were given the attention they deserve.
 Curvy Kate was a fan favorite, along with Gossard, Parfait, and Panache.